ebo-arcadia/ebo-lee.github.io/angular.md

 - understood the hierarchy of components as the order of components invocation
 - created basic routing
 - understood how routes, modules, components, view pages, browser, URL are stitched together
 - used HTML tags, bootstrap class properties and decoration to create rows, columns, tables, boxes, dropdown, toggles, etc
+- used *ngFor directive to dynamically render data onto the view page
+- defined dataset name, type and values in OnInit of component; assigned each dataset as an attribute using ngOninit lifecycle